TheInfamousGrim/cumulo-weather-dashboard/README.md

-# Cumulo Weather Dashboard
+# Cumulo Weather Dashboard 🌡️☁️

-A weather dashboard to show weather in your location as well as one that is searched
+A weather dashboard to show the weather in your location as well as one that is searched

-## Table of Contents
+## Table of Contents 📃

 1. [Description](#description)
 2. [Screenshots](#screenshots)